MatteoPierro/helloword-ami-provisioning/README.md

 </p>
 </details>

+Before you proceed make sure you have committed and pushed all these files.

 ### Access the AWS web console

 Access the [Skryv AWS console](https://skryv-workshop.signin.aws.amazon.com/console) making sure you are located in the `Ireland` region `eu-west-1`.